Kumarmohang/Blockchain_voting/README.md

 # Batch Transfer Contract

 This smart contract is used to enable batch payments (Multiple recipients) in a single blockchain transaction.
-The tokens gets splitted and transferred to the respective recipients without involving a mediator.
+The tokens gets split and transferred to the respective recipients without involving a mediator.

 The smart contract can be used to process payment transactions in a P2P way (Non Custodial) and a Payer can transfer to multiple Payees at once.